Metro-Goldwyn-Mayer: Metro-Goldwyn-Mayer Pictures

 By 1998, MGM had started a specialty film unit using The Samuel Goldwyn Company under the Goldwyn Films name.
 Samuel Goldwyn Jr. sued Metromedia over salary and damages when he worked at Goldwyn Company under Metromedia and sued MGM over the use of the Goldwyn name claiming trademark infringement and unfair competition.
 MGM and Metromedia settled on January 10, 1999, with MGM's Goldwyn Films changing its name to G2 Films.
-In the middle of that year, MGM and Sony settled in an out-of-court lawsuit that saw MGM trading its Spider-Man film rights to Sony in exchange for having the rights to Casino Royale.
+In the middle of that year, MGM and Sony settled in an out-of-court lawsuit that saw MGM trading its Spider-Man film rights (itself obtained by MGM through a messy legal process involving Cannon and Carolco) to Sony in exchange for gaining the rights to Casino Royale.

-In 2000, MGM changed its overseas distribution arrangement.
-Since 1981, MGM had distributed its films internationally through United International Pictures (UIP), a joint venture of MGM, Universal Pictures, DreamWorks Pictures and Paramount Pictures.
-UIP was accused by the European Union of being an illegal cartel, and effective November 2000 MGM severed its ties with UIP and distributed films internationally through 20th Century Fox.
+In March 1999, MGM announced that it had paid $225 million to end its home video distribution contract with Warner Home Video and re-acquired the home video rights to their post-1986 catalog while Warner took over home video distribution of the pre-1986 catalogue.
+MGM also ended its international theatrical distribution agreement with United International Pictures (UIP) after UIP was accused by the European Union (EU) of being an illegal cartel.
+On June 22, 1999, MGM announced they had formed a three-year international distribution agreement and strategic alliance with 20th Century Fox for theatrical and home video releases outside North America, alongside a deal to jointly explore cable and satellite distribution ventures worldwide.
+The Fox deal would begin in February 2000 for home video releases and November 2000 for theatrical releases, and last until the end of January 2003.
+In the same month, MGM announced it would restructure United Artists as an arthouse film producer/distributor, while G2 Films was renamed United Artists International and became a sales distributor for films produced by the restructured business.
+However, UAI was shut down the following year due to lucrative international television output deals which had affected the box office results for United Artists' films.